 The balance between the relative concentrations of these groups of molecules establishes a ‘molecular switch’ which determines whether a cell will survive or undergo apoptosis in response to internal stimuli.

 The extrinsic pathway triggers apoptosis in response to external stimuli, namely by specific ligands binding at ‘death’ receptors on the cell surface.

 These receptors are typically members of the Tumour Necrosis Factor Receptor (TNFR) gene family, such as TNFR1 or FAS.
-Binding at these receptors leads downstream activation of caspase enzymes.
+Binding at these receptors leads to downstream activation of caspase enzymes.

 The initiation of apoptosis by either the intrinsic or extrinsic pathway results in a cascade activation of caspases.
-These are specialised proteases which normally reside as inactive precursors within the cell.
+These are specialised proteases that normally reside as inactive precursors within the cell.

 Initiation of apoptosis first activates initiator caspases, such as caspase 8, the role of which is to cleave other pro-caspases into active ‘executioner’ caspases.
-These executioner caspases then cause degradation of a variety of cellular structures, such as the cytoskeleton and nucleus.
+These executioner caspases then cause the degradation of a variety of cellular structures, such as the cytoskeleton and nucleus.
 For example, caspase 3 activates DNAse – leading to fragmentation of DNA.

 These processes lead to a variety of morphological changes within the cell, such as nuclear shrinkage (pyknosis) and fragmentation (karyorrhexis).
 Alongside this, the cell itself shrinks but importantly retains an intact plasma membrane.
 The dead cells are either immediately phagocytosed by neighbouring cells or break down into smaller, membrane-bound vesicles, known as apoptotic bodies – which are eventually phagocytosed.

 Roles of Apoptosis

 Aside from providing a regulated form of cell death, for example for cells with irreparable DNA damage, apoptosis plays a major role in embryonic development.
 Removal of cells via apoptosis is responsible for developing tissue’s form and shape, including:

 - Interdigital cell death, allowing for separation of the fingers